-Whenever there is a file system inconsistency involved, the system mounts in Read only in order to prevent damage to the system.
+Whenever there is a file system inconsistency involved, the system mounts in Read only mode to prevent damage to the system.
 In Xen, if you come across such a situation we can try using the following methods to mount that back in write mode.

 - Try Using command “mount -o remount, rw /” to mount the VM back into write mode.